pachyderm/pachyderm/doc/docs/master/how-tos/use-pachyderm-ide/index.md

 * JupyterHub is a popular data science platform that enables users to quickly spin out multiple single-tenant Jupyter Notebook server instances.

-* Jupyter Notebook is a familiar to many data scientists tool for conducting experiments with data and code written in Python.
+* Jupyter Notebook is a tool for conducting experiments with data and code written in Python which is familiar to many data scientists.
 Because of the built-in rich-text support, visualizations, the easy-to-use web interface, many enterprise users prefer Jupyter Notebooks to the classic Terminal prompt.
 JupyterHub brings all the benefits of Jupyter Notebooks without the need to install or configure anything on user machines except for a web browser.